to customer praises... THE MEDIA HAS HAD A LOT TO SAY ABOUT US

 ROSE’S PICKS: VISIONS OF TRUFFLES WILL DANCE IN YOUR HEAD

 THERE IS ONLY one place in Toronto to get the most decadent, delicious and sensual truffles.
 Swiss-Master Chocolatier... has the only chocolates worthy splurging on.
-Inexpensive products that hide tropical oils, hydrogenated fats, excess sugar and unnecessary calories are no match for these chocolates made with only the finest ingredients — Ingrid Läderach Steven has become one of the most influential chocolate forces — dare I say — in Canada.
+Inexpensive products that hide tropical oils, trans and hydrogenated fats, excess sugar and unnecessary calories are no match for these chocolates made with only the finest ingredients — Ingrid Läderach Steven has become one of the most influential chocolate forces — dare I say — in Canada.
 Number one on my list are the "fresh cream" truffles similar to shops in Switzerland.
 Her truffles are flown in regularly from Switzerland and she ships them all over world.
 A great Valentine’s Day gift for everyone! — Rose Reisman

 York Mills mall a gourmet shopping experience